sionpixley/PolyNode/README.md

 The original scope of this project was to be able to install and manage multiple versions of Bun, Deno, and Node.js.
 It currently only supports Node.js, but I would like to support Bun and Deno in the future.

+PolyNode currently cannot search for available versions of Node.js.
+I would like to add that soon.

 ## Information

 Go v1.22.3 <br>